Code-Platoon-Curriculum/curriculum/3DataStructures/README.md

 1. Understand the basics of Data Structures and complexity analysis
 2. Ability to use Recursions to solve challenges
 3. An understanding of the Leetcode platform and how it can be used to practice for tech interviews.
+4. Use the pseudocoding technique and some other "whiteboard problem" techniques to help you solve basic leetcode problems.